akondrahman/akondrahman.github.io/_pages/about.md

 - Nov 22, 2023: Our paper on Ansible security got accepted at the Empirical Software Engineering Journal (EMSE)!
 - Nov 01, 2023: Our paper on compiler defects got accepted at ACM Computing Surveys (CSUR)!
 - August 15, 2023: NSF has funded our project on container orchestration.
 This is my first CORE grant as the sole PI.
 Excited!
-- May 25, 2023: I presented our work on Kubernetes security analysis to practitioners ar [WindRiver](https://www.windriver.com/), on May 24, 2023.
+- May 25, 2023: I presented our work on Kubernetes security analysis to practitioners at [WindRiver](https://www.windriver.com/), on May 24, 2023.
 - April 19, 2023: I will be leading a discussion panel at the `Empirical Evaluation of Secure Development Processes` Dagstuhl Seminar.
 Second time this year!
 - April 06, 2023: Our paper got accepted at the IEEE Transactions on Software Engineering (TSE) Journal!
 - March 30, 2023: Congrats to Brinto and Ruanak on their paper acceptance at the Empirical Software Engineering Journal (EMSE)!